 In their attempt to do something to prevent the formation of a toxic cloud, in the early 1990s, Mobil engineers settled on the additive sulfolane to suppress the vapor pressure and move HF fluid properties into the subcooled regime, where flash atomization will not occur.
 But, as seen in the graph above, at least 45% sulfolane by weight (45 wt%) is needed to achieve subcooled HF at a typical settler-tank temperature of 105F.
 Although they did not know it at the time, this level of sulfolane is far higher than the alkylation process can tolerate and still function.
 In refineries that use MHF, the sulfolane level is as low as 6 wt%.
 That’s 1 mole% or one molecule of sulfolane for every 100 molecules of HF.

 Even without flash atomization, gasdynamics will break up a pressure-driven, high-velocity HF release into small droplets, and much of the droplets will evaporate into a toxic vapor before they hit the ground.
 To experimentally evaluate this process, in 1993 Quest Consultants were contracted by Mobil to perform a large-scale experimental evaluation in Quest’s Oklahoma facility.
 We learned from Quest’s Principal Investigator, John Cornwell, in his excellent presentation at the September 22, 2018 AQMD Refinery Committee Meeting (Watch: https://youtu.be/qwo08BtEQuM?t=7618) that these were the only large-scale tests conducted with MHF, and Mobil engineers selected all the test conditions.
 In their 1993 paper “Large-Scale Release Testing of a Modified HF Alkylation Catalyst,” Mobil engineers redacted the sulfolane concentration levels, but they are easy to figure out by comparing the test summary to U.S. Patent 528,456.
 The test conditions are shown by black dots in the graph below.
 None of the tests were with superheated MHF.
-Today’s 6 wt% MHF is shown on the graph with 34oF of superheat — far more than the minimum for flash atomization.
+Today’s 6 wt% MHF is shown on the graph below with 34oF of superheat — far more than the minimum for flash atomization into a ground-hugging cloud.